7-Day Saint Vincent and the Grenadines Itinerary

 Sugar and Spice Café: Grab frappes and yummy baked goods from this spot!
 Their chai frappe was delicious.

-Not recommended: We had dinner at the Fig Tree one night and it was our least favorite meal the whole trip.
-Not saying you shouldn’t go there and try it for yourself, this was just our experience!
+Not recommended: We had dinner at the Fig Tree one night, and it was our least favorite meal the whole trip.
+Not saying you shouldn’t go there and try it for yourself — just wanted to share our personal experience.

 Day 7: Bequia to Saint Vincent to Home